Tutorial: Machine learning model scoring wizard (preview) for dedicated SQL pools

-Before running all cells in the notebook, check if the compute instance is running.
+Before you run all cells in the notebook, check that the compute instance is running.

 Download Predict NYC Taxi Tips.ipynb.

-Launch the Azure Machine Learning workspace in Azure Machine Learning studio.
+Open the Azure Machine Learning workspace in Azure Machine Learning Studio.

-After the notebook is uploaded and opened, click Run all cells.
+After the notebook is uploaded and opened, select Run all cells.

-One of the cells may fail and ask you to authenticate to Azure.
-Keep an eye out for this in the cell outputs, and authenticate in your browser by following the link and entering the code.
-Then re-run the Notebook.
+One of the cells might fail and ask you to authenticate to Azure.
+Watch for this in the cell outputs, and authenticate in your browser by following the link and entering the code.
+Then re-run the notebook.

-The notebook will train an ONNX model and register it with MLFlow.
-Go to Models to check if the new model is registered properly.
+The notebook will train an ONNX model and register it with MLflow.
+Go to Models to check that the new model is registered properly.

 Running the notebook will also export the test data into a CSV file.
 Download the CSV file to your local system.
-Later, you will import the CSV file into SQL pool and use the data to test the model.
+Later, you'll import the CSV file into a dedicated SQL pool and use the data to test the model.

 The CSV file is created in the same folder as your notebook file.
-Click "Refresh" on the file explorer if you don't see it right away.
+Select Refresh in File Explorer if you don't see it right away.

-Navigate to Data -> Linked -> Storage Accounts.
+Go to Data > Linked > Storage Accounts.
 Upload

 test_data.csvto the default storage account.